HeliosLang/compiler/README.md

 These types require special builtin functions to access their content.
 Some also have builtin constructors.
 User-defined data types automatically generate a *cast* function allowing `Data` to be cast into that particular type.

-### User defined types
+### User defined data-types
-User defined types look like struct definitions in C, but use the `data` keyword instead:
+User defined data-types look like struct definitions in C, but use the `data` keyword instead:
 ```golang
 data Redeemer {
     mode      Integer,